phetsims/phet-info/doc/new-dev-onboarding.md

 ### Pull & Push Routines

 You may be surprised to find that PhET developers work off of, commit, and push to the master branch.
-The reasons for this this workflow are beyond the scope of this document.
+The reasons for this workflow are beyond the scope of this document.
 However, working off of master does require specific routines in pull, push, and commit behaviors.

 - Pull code from all repos, every morning.
   - Recommended to use the pull-all.sh script in perennial